PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **User Acceptance Testing** is done independently by trained end users to ensure the system operates as expected.
 - **Vehicle Event Data Recorder(EDR)** is a device that records vehicle and occupant data for a few seconds before, during and after any behicle crash taht is severe enough to deploy the vehicle's air bags.
 - A **vice** is a habit of unacceptable behavior.
+- A **virtue** is a habit of acceptable behavior.
+- A **zombie** is a computer in a botnet without the computer's owner consent or knowladge.
+- An **Acceptable Use Policy(AUP)** is a document that establishes restrictions and practices a user must agree to in order to use organizational computing and network resources.
+- The 5 key elements of an **Acceptable Use Policy(AUP)** are:
+    1. **Purpose of the AUP**: why its needed and what are its goals?.
+    2. **Scope**: who and what is covered under the AUP?.
+    3. **Policy**: How are both acceptable use and unacceptable use defined; what are some examples of each?.
+    4. **Compliance**: Who is responsible for monitoring compliance and how will it be measured?.
+    5. **Sanctions**: What actions will be taken against an individual who violates the policy?.
+- The **I.T software engineering code of ethics** states that software engineering shall adhear to the following eight principles:
+    1. **Public**: Software engineers shall act consistently with the public interest.
+    2. **Client and Employer**: Software engineers shall act in a manner that is in the best interests of their client and employer consistent with the public interest.
+    3. **Product**: Software engineers shall ensure that their products and related modifications meet the highest professional standards possible.
+    4. **Judgment**: Software engineers shall maintain integrity and independence in professional judgment
+    5. **Management**: Software engineering managers and leaders shall subscribe to and promote an ethical approach to the management of software development and maintainance.
+    6. **Profession**: Software engineers shall advance the integrity and reputation of the profession consistent with the public interest.
+    7. **Colleagues**: Software engineers shall be fair to and supportive of their colleagues.
+    8. **Self**: Software engineers shall participate in lifelong learning regarding the practice of their profession and shall promote an ethical approach to the practice of the profession.
+- **Cracker** is an individual who causes problems, steals data, and corrupts systems.
+- **Malicious insider** is an employee or contractor who attempts to gain financially and/or distrupt company's information systems and business operations.
+- **Industrial spy** is an individual who captures trade secrets and attempts to gain an unfair competitive advantage.
+- **Cybercriminal** is someone who attacks a computer system or network for financial gain.
+- **Hacktivist** is an individual who hacks computer or website in an attempt to promote a political ideology.
+- **Cyberterorrist** is someone who attempts to destroy the infrastructure components governments, financial institutions, and other corporations, utilities, and emergency response units.
+- **Computer Fraud and Abuse Act** addresses fraud and related activities inassociation with computers, including the following:
+    - Accessing a computer without authorization or exceeding authorized access.
+    - Transmitting a program, code, or command that causes harm to a computer.
+    - Trafficing of computer passwords.
+    - Threatening to cause damage to a protected computer.
+- **Fraud related Activity in Connection with Access Devices Statue** covers false claims regarding unauthorized use of credit cards.
+- **Stored Wire and Electronic Communications and Transactional Records Access Statues** focuses on unlawful access to stored communications to obtain, alter, or prevent authorized access to a wire or electronic communication while its in electronic storage.
+- **Executive order 12333** identifies the various U.S. governmental intelligence-gathering, agencies, and defines what information can be collected, retained, and disseminated by these agencies.
+- **General Data Protetion Regulation(GDPR)** strengthens data protection for individuals within the EU by addressing the export of personal data outside the EU.
 -

 Master Arenas video paused at 1:34:00